network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/content/posts/annual board meeting 2023.md

 ---
-title: "Anual Board Meeting 2023"
+title: "Annual Board Meeting 2023"
 date: 2023-12-11T11:15:00+01:00
-description: "We will get together to look back on 2022 and make plans for 2023."
+description: "We will get together to look back on 2023 and make plans for 2024."
 type: "post"
 ---